dczmer/davelab/01_developer-productivity/01_zsh-configuration/02_prompt/README.md

 echo "\033[32;1;4mHELLO\033[0m"
 ```

-This is pretty archaic, but not as bad as it looks:
+This is pretty crazy, but not as bad as it looks:

 - `\033[...m` means anything between the `[` and the `m` should be interpreted as an escape sequence of integer values separated by ';' characters.
 - `32` means foreground color green.